 Indicators of student learning, as measured by state and national tests, confirm that District 38 ranks among the highest in the state.
 Our high school graduation rate is over 95%, and approximately 85% continue on to college.

 The district provides bus transportation and a hot lunch program, and school-sponsored athletic programs are available for boys and girls at the middle and high school levels.

 Please call (719) 488-4700 or explore our website for additional information.

 This past spring, Lewis-Palmer School District contracted with RTA Architects to provide long-range facilities planning and consultation services in light of the significant growth in the Tri-Lakes area.
 RTA recently completed a physical assessment of LPSD buildings and a demographic study.
-This open house provided the opportunity for the public to hear initial findings and provide feedback.
+These open houses provided the opportunity for the public to hear these initial findings and provide feedback.

-This is the PowerPoint presentation shared at the open house.
+This is the PowerPoint presentation shared at both community open houses.

 More information regarding the February 13 presentation is available here.

 Lewis-Palmer School District’s credit rating is again Aa2 which is above the nationwide school district median.
 Moody’s Investors Service, an independent credit rating agency, judged LPSD’s financial position as very strong exhibiting sound financial management.